IngridMorstrad/IngridMorstrad.github.io/content/posts/reviews/2024-02-13-cluster-headaches.md

 4 recommendations for Excedrin (one saying it caused rebound headaches)
 2 recommendations for masturbation
 2 recommendations for sleeping sitting up
-Many recommendation related to breathing/clearing the sinuse/nasal inhalers ilke anefrin/Flonase Couple of recommendations for a TENS unit
+Many recommendation related to breathing/clearing the sinuses/nasal inhalers like anefrin/Flonase Couple of recommendations for a TENS unit

 ## Appendix